TakuSemba/AutoBuilder/README.md

 # AutoBuilder
 This is an sample project of Annotation Processing.
-AutoBuilder generates Buidler of the class you annotated.
+AutoBuilder generates a Buidler of a class you annotated.

 ## Usage
 Add an `@Buildable` annotation to your class and `@BuilderField` annotations to your fields.